- With an FHA loan, you can buy any multifamily home with up to four units.

 - FHA appraisals: For your home to qualify for an FHA loan it needs to pass the FHA appraisal test.
 Usually, an FHA appraiser just goes to the house to check for structural soundness and general safety.

-Even though the FHA has set standard rules to get you approved for loans, each lender might add customized overlays.
-Ensure you do adequate research and effectively communicate with your lender before jumping into a deal.
+Even though the FHA has standard rules for getting loans approved, each lender may add their own rules on top.
+Make sure you do enough research and talk to your lender well before you jump into a deal.

-According to the Federal Housing Administration, you can use an FHA loan to buy a house that has anywhere between 1 to 4 living units.
-As long as you’re following their guidelines you can use this loan type to buy any eligible property.
-However, you have to ensure:
+The Federal Housing Administration says that an FHA loan can be used to buy a house with anywhere from one to four living units.
+As long as you follow their rules, you can use this type of loan to buy any property that meets their requirements.
+But you have to make sure:

-You can use an FHA loan to purchase an apartment as long as the housing units fall in line with FHA guidelines.
-You’ll be required to make the apartment your primary residence for at least a year and move into the building within 30 to 60 days of the purchase.
+You can use an FHA loan to buy an apartment as long as the apartment meets FHA requirements.
+You will have to live in the apartment as your main home for at least a year and move in within 30 to 60 days of buying it.

 The only way around this mandate is if the said apartment isn’t conducive enough to serve as a living space.
 In this case, an FHA 203k loan which can be used to finance home fixer-uppers might be required.

-- Find a lender: After you’ve checked off all the requirements, it’s time to do your research and find an FHA-approved lender.
-You can get FHA financing from mortgage brokers, credit unions, and even banks so finding one won’t be hard.
+- Find a lender: After you’ve made sure you meet all of the requirements, it’s time to do some research and find a lender who works with the FHA.
+FHA loans are available from mortgage brokers, credit unions, and even banks, so it won’t be hard to find one.

-Most lenders will ask you to provide basic details like your name, social security number, property address, and down payment amount.
+Most lenders will want to know your name, social security number, property address, and the amount of your down payment.

-- Apply for your FHA loan: Once you find suitable lenders, you can submit an application, usually online or through an e-mail.
+- Apply for your FHA loan: Once you’ve found good lenders, you can fill out an application, which is usually done online or by e-mail.
 Since overlays vary with FHA lenders, ensure you submit multiple applications so you get a disparity in the offers you get back.

-- Compare loan estimates: After you’ve reached out to your prospective lenders and they’ve all provided you with loan estimates, compare the estimates and try to pick one that’s best tailored to your need.
+- Compare loan estimates: After you’ve reached out to potential lenders and received loan estimates from each one, compare the estimates and try to choose the one that fits your needs the best.

 What is The FHA Self-Sufficiency Test?

 The self-sufficiency test helps you determine if the total amount you receive, in rent, from all the housing units is greater than or equal to the mortgage payment.
-If the estimated rent you could generate is less than the mortgage value, your property is not self-sufficient.
+If you think you could make less in rent than the value of your mortgage, your property is not self-sufficient.

 What Would Make a Home Not Pass an FHA Inspection?

-A home might not pass the FHA appraisal test if after inspection it is found unsafe for living by the FHA appraiser.
+A home might not pass the FHA appraisal test if, after being inspected, the FHA appraiser decides that it is unsafe to live in.

 Can You Buy 2 Houses at The Same Time With an FHA Loan?